goharbor/harbor/docs/installation_guide.md

 For information on how to use Harbor, please refer to [User Guide of Harbor](user_guide.md) .

 #### Configuring Harbor with HTTPS Access
 Because Harbor does not ship with any certificates, it uses HTTP by default to serve registry requests.
 This makes it relatively simple to configure, especially for a development or testing environment.
 However, it is highly recommended that security be enabled for any production environment.
-Refer to [Configure Harbor with HTTPS Access](configure_https.md) if you want to enable HTTPS access to Harbor.
+Refer to [Configuring Harbor with HTTPS Access](configure_https.md) if you want to enable HTTPS access to Harbor.

 ## Installing Harbor via a pre-built installation package